Design Process

 - Finding: Many struggle to find effective language learning tools.
 Design Response: Clear value upfront and easy-to-understand purpose.

-- Finding: 70% enjoy light competition.
+- Finding: Users enjoy light competition.
 Design Response: Leaderboards and timed challenges encourage motivation.

 Step 3